Fox7Fog/nixos-flake/README.md

 # NixOS Configuration

-My personal NixOS system configuration using the Nix Flakes feature.
+This is a work in progress of my personal NixOS system configuration (Nix Flakes + Home Manager) to help me rebuild my NixOS setup.

 ## System Overview